bayfordbury-observatory/ObsPlan/README.md

 step_size = 7  # Days`
 ```

-This will create an altitude plot and parameter table for every 7th night from 2025-03-01 to 2025-05-01.
+This will create an airmass plot and parameter table for every 7th night from 2025-03-01 to 2025-05-01.
 If you change it to `step_size = 1`, it will generate a plot for every night.
 This is OK for short date ranges, but for longer ranges (>1 month), it is sensible to increase the step size.
 Otherwise, the script will take a long time to run and you will have hundreds of plots to sort through.

 Edit `start_date` and `end_date`, changing the dates but keeping the time at 12:00.
 Once you have done this, you are ready to run the code.